Parkjoungwan/qa_tools/adb_mirror_Up/README.md

 ## Overview

 This tool mirrors an Android device's screen, captures user interactions (taps, swipes), and processes this data to generate an interactive visualization of the user's journey through different application pages.
-It is designed for analyzing user behavior, understanding app navigation flows, and documenting interaction patterns.
+It is designed for analyzing user behavior, understanding app navigation flows, and automatically generating action logs for replaying specific routes.

 ## Key Features

 - **Real-time Screen Mirroring:** Displays the device screen on your computer using `scrcpy`.
 - **Interaction Logging:** Captures `tap` and `swipe` events with precise coordinates, timing, and page context.
-- **Image Sampling:** Automatically captures a 100x100 pixel image sample around the location of a new tap, avoiding duplicates for performance.
+- **Image Sampling:** Automatically captures an image sample around a new tap location, preventing duplicate captures for efficiency.
+- **Advanced Page Recognition:**
-- **Page Recognition:** A semi-automated system to "fingerprint" and recognize different application pages.
-Pressing the 'N' key identifies the current page or initiates a registration process for new pages.
+    - **General Pages (`N` Key):** A semi-automated system to "fingerprint" and recognize different application pages.
-- **Cumulative Data Processing:** A script processes all historical log files to build a comprehensive interaction graph.
+    - **Pagination Pages (`P` Key):** A dedicated workflow to register and automatically scan paginated views (e.g., multi-page lists or carousels), recognizing the current page number.
+- **Live Update Cycle (`S` Key):** Save the current session log and regenerate the graph data on the fly, allowing for real-time updates in the visualizer.
+- **Interactive Graph Visualization:**
-- **Graph Visualization:** A web-based, interactive force-directed graph that visualizes pages and tap events as nodes and transitions as edges.
-Supports panning, zooming, and a depth-based arrangement.
+    - A web-based, force-directed graph that visualizes pages and taps as nodes and transitions as edges.
+    - Default layout arranges nodes by depth from the `mainPage` for clarity.
+    - Supports panning, zooming, and dragging nodes.
+- **Route Extraction:** Visually select a sequence of page nodes on the graph and extract a clean, executable `.log` file containing only the `tap` actions required to navigate that specific path.

 ## How to Use